sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Start of simple - Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
-If they can give a resonably correct answer, give them a green token.
+If they can give a reasonably correct answer, give them a green token.

 ### Ask for Notes